chriskhawaja/vpn/README.md

 <h1>Setting up a Virtual Private Network in a Virtual Machine</h1>

 <h2>Project Summary</h2>
-This project involves the creation of a a virtual machine and Proton VPN to better understand VPN fundamentals.
+This project involves the creation of a virtual machine and Proton VPN to better understand VPN fundamentals.
 Additionally, we will note the changes of our IP address before and after we connect to a VPN server.
 <h2>Platforms and Technologies Used</h2>

 - Microsoft Azure (Virtual Machine Deployment)